hupfdule/log.vim/README.md

   Log format.  {expr} is replaced by eval(expr).
 For example, {getpid()}
   is useful to detect session.
 Following special variables are available.
   {level}   log level like DEBUG, INFO, etc...
-  {name}    log name specified by log#getLogger(name) {msg}     log message
+  {plevel}  like {level} but right padded with spaces to be always 5 characters long {name}    log name specified by log#getLogger(name) {msg}     log message
   If this is 0, '', [] or {} (empty(format) is true), default is used.